 We hear the Band at c.6'50" and we see a clarinet-player performing, but the music has no clarinet part whatsoever included at that point in the soundtrack.
 Later, when the clarinet does eventually join the soundtrack, the fingering of the player bears absolutely no relation to the music actually being heard.
 See more

-Referenced in The League of Gentlemen
+Referenced in The Good Time Girls

 Music and Lyrics by Georges Auric